 After an accident that causes serious burn injuries, a victim can attempt to send a demand letter to the negligent party or their insurance company.
 The insurer’s response can often depend on several factors, namely the severity of your injuries and the value of your claim.
 In some cases, a representative from the insurance company may contact you and seem very friendly and concerned.
 They will then offer you the opportunity to make a recorded statement about your accident.
 We urge you, however, not to speak with a negligent’s party’s insurance company agent.
 These conversations are largely intended to get you to unknowingly make statements that ultimately damage your claim.

-In other cases, an insurer may come right out and offer you a lump sum settlement, which a representative may tell you is larger than that you would receive if having to pay a lawyer.
+In other cases, an insurer may come right out and offer you a lump sum settlement, which a representative may tell you is larger than what you would receive if having to pay a lawyer.
 Do not be misled, however, as the settlement you are being offered is probably far less than what you are entitled to.
 A knowledgeable and experienced Virginia attorney will handle such phone calls from insurance companies for you.

 Why Choose CHASENBOSCOLO To Handle My Case?